By: CS2103T-W16-4 Since: Feb 2020 Licence: MIT

 Cons: Implementation may be more complex as more parameters have to be passed to

-and also ensuring that the list of task passed inCalendarDate
+CalenderDateand also ensuring that the list of task passed inCalendarDateis up to date.

 -